 The uncomfortable part is that this makes the system feel slower in the moment.
 It asks for logs when a summary would be faster.
 It asks for a live config when a source file looks obvious.
 It asks for a witness when the output already looks right because that friction is the feature.

-That is backwards from the usual coding assistant experience, but I think it is the right trade.
+That is backwards from the usual coding assistant experience, but I think it is the right tradeoff.

 I still do not know how far this goes.
 The current version is not some grand autonomous QA engine.
-It is a local verification driver with a CLI, a few useful work lanes, a runtime witness idea and a learning loop that needs human approval.
+It is a local verification driver with a CLI, a few useful work lanes and a runtime witness idea that keeps forcing better evidence.

 But that already feels like a meaningful direction.